 Who is in charge of leasing at KSU, and who handles the programming?

-If you live in KSU Place, University Place I, University Village, and University Village Suites and have questions related to your lease and contract, please contact the KSUF Housing Management, LLC office at 770-426-0668 or email@example.com.
-If you live in University Place II, questions related to your lease and contract can be directed to the Department of Residence Life at 770-420-4388 or firstname.lastname@example.org.
+If you live in KSU Place, Austin Residence Complex 100-1100 (formerly University Place), University Village, and University Village Suites and have questions related to your lease and contract, please contact the KSUF Housing Management, LLC office at 770-426-0668 or email@example.com.
+If you live in Austin Residence Complex 1200-1400 (formerly University Place), questions related to your lease and contract can be directed to the Department of Residence Life at 770-420-4388 or firstname.lastname@example.org.
 All questions or concerns regarding maintenance can be directed to KSUF Housing Management, LLC through your Resident Portal account.
 All questions about programming, student conduct hearings, Residence Hall Association, or other University-related business may be directed to the Department of Residence Life at 770-420-4388 or emailed to email@example.com.

 Am I required to live on campus?

 No. Students are not required to live on campus.
 At this time, all Freshman, Sophomores, Juniors, Seniors, and Graduate Students are welcome to choose to live on campus or off campus.
 Please note that on-campus housing is in demand, so we recommend applying as early as possible at www.kennesaw.edu/housing once you have been accepted to the University.

 All the housing applications are done on-line, so you'll need to go to www.kennesaw.edu/housing and click on “Reserve a Room”.
 You will be instructed to select a process based on your student status, and then you should follow instructions from there.
 You will also be able to get specific community information from that website.

 Move-in dates are scheduled for the upcoming year and can be found at www.kennesaw.edu/housing under forms.
 Please consult the Move-In Schedule to find out when you may show up and check in.
 Please note that you may not move in earlier than your assigned date and time.